dotnet/docs-maui/docs/user-interface/context-menu.md

 # Display a context menu in a .NET MAUI desktop app

 A context menu, often known as a right-click menu, offers contextual commands that are specific to the control being clicked on.
-In .NET Multi-platform App UI (.NET MAUI), a context menu can be added to any control that derives from `Element`, on Mac Catalyst and Windows.
+In .NET Multi-platform App UI (.NET MAUI), a context menu can be added to any control that derives from <xref:Microsoft.Maui.Controls.Element>, on Mac Catalyst and Windows.
 This includes all pages, layouts, and views.

 A context menu is defined with a `MenuFlyout`, which can consist of the following children: